2019 Energy Management Plan Update (pdf)

 - Reduce use of purchased natural gas by 5% by the end of Calendar Year 2020 compared to the Calendar Year 2010 baseline

-- Beneficially use all Mason Farm Wastewater Treatment Plant (WWTP) biogas by 2022, provided the preferred strategy is projected to have a positive payback within the expected useful life of the required equipment
+- Beneficially use all Mason Farm Wastewater Treatment Plant (WWTP) biogas, provided the preferred strategy is projected to have a positive payback within the expected useful life of the required equipment

 - Formally engage local governments and partners in discussion about potential development of biogas-to-energy projects at the Mason Farm WWTP